mwangisamkariuki/alx-low_level_programming/0x0A-argc_argv/README.md

     multiplication can be stored in an integer
     If the program does not receive two arguments, your program should print Error, followed by a new line, and return 1

+# Task 4;
+    Write a program that adds positive numbers.
+    Print the result, followed by a new line
+    If no number is passed to the program, print 0, followed by a new line
+    If one of the number contains symbols that are not digits, print Error, followed by a new line, and return 1